The hand-tufted rosettes in our Avocado mattresses act as anchors by pulling yarn through each layer of the mattress to firmly secure them in place.

 The Hand-Tufting Process

-Tufting is the last step in the production process, which takes place in our Los Angeles factory.
+Tufting is the last step in the production process.
 It begins with 10- to 17-inch steel tufting needles, threaded with fabric tape, then anchored by decorative yarn rosettes made from organic wool.

 Next, we place the mattress in a specialized compactor, which firmly holds and compresses the mattress, turning it to a vertical orientation.
 This makes it easier for a two-person team to perform the manual tufting work.